peterrentz/peterrentz/README.md

 ### Hi there 👋

-🔭 I’m currently working on the news at The New York Times
+🔭 I’m currently working as a Principal Product Designer at The Times

 🌱 I’m currently reading The Power Broker by Robert Caro